will-wow/contacts/docs/blog.md

 end
 ```

-Next, we can register our components in `app/javascript/packs/application.js`:
+Next, we can register our components in the root `application.js` file:

 ```javascript